Umitosan/E-commerce-hub/README.md

 * Added flash messages for clarity and friendliness.
 These show on sign in, sign up, and sign out.
 * Restricted quantity input field for products to only allow whole numbers between 1-100.
 * Improved product page column heights to be more consistent and responsive
+* Replaced Bcrypt with Devise authentication for better security and easier user management

 ## Prerequisites